sayhellotoraji/Guvi_Projects_2024/Capstone_Project/README.md

 * Registration of Passengers page developed using Bootstrap

-* Passengers can view multiple bus schedules, book new tickets & view their previous bookings and also browse buses based on date and from-to location.
+* Passengers can view multiple bus schedules and also browse buses based on date and from-to location, book new tickets & view their previous bookings

+* Passengers can also Generate PDF - Ticket Invoice of their latest booking

 * Implemented Controllers using Spring Data Rest Dependency, Repository (JPA), Model Layers.